core-interaction/core-interaction.github.io/topic/flexbox/index.md

 And let me tell you—being a web designer was a whole lot harder before *flex* came on the scene.
 (Hence the “Finally.”)
 Notice that we haven’t yet talked about vertical centering, for instance—you don’t want to know.
 And you don’t have to worry about it!
-Flex encapsulates a lot of decent Design paradigms in its system.
+Flex encapsulates a lot of decent design paradigms in its system.